GNOME/libadwaita/doc/migrating-between-development-versions.md

 Neither the `.content` style class nor the `.boxed-list` style class work for [class@Gtk.ListView], as the widget cannot currently be used for the boxed list pattern.

+## Migrating from alpha 4 to alpha 5

+#### Adapt to [class@Adw.SwipeTracker] API changes

+The [signal@Adw.SwipeTracker::begin-swipe] signal is now emitted immediately before the swipe starts, after the drag threshold has been reached, and it has lost its `direction` parameter.
+The new [signal@Adw.SwipeTracker::prepare] signal behaves exactly like `begin-swipe` was, and can be used instead of it.